cloud-gov/cg-site/_pages/pages/documentation/custom-urls.md

 The proxy adds some required headers and is much cleaner for sending preview links around.

-When ready to go live at their own .gov URL, partners point DNS for sampleprogram.sampleagency.gov at a CloudFront CDN service created by a cloud.gov broker.
+When ready to go live at their own .gov URL, partners point DNS for sampleprogram.sampleagency.gov at a CloudFront CDN service created by a Cloud.gov broker.
 The Pages team directs the CDN service to load from the proxy URL, and since the proxy is loading from S3, that completes a technical connection from the live URL to the S3 bucket contents.

 Here's a full example chain: